Working in Norway?

 Working in Norway

 Expats in Norway experience an economy in which welfare capitalism and a combination of free government activity and government intervention play a significant role.
-Natural resources, such as petroleum, hydropower or minerals, are mostly responsible for providing jobs to the overall population.
-However, the petroleum sector is the biggest contributor to Norway’s economy, being responsible for most exports and 30% of state revenue.
+Natural resources, such as petroleum, hydropower, and natural gas, provide jobs to many Norwegians as well as expats seeking employment.

 Norway’s Energy Resources

-After hydrocarbon deposits had been discovered off the shore of Norway in the 1960s, Norway emerged as a major oil and gas producer in the 1970s.
-Thus, a career in Norway is an attractive opportunity for expats seeking an occupation in this field.
-Since then, the petroleum sector has grown and contributed significantly to Norway’s economy.
+After hydrocarbon deposits had been discovered off Norway’s shores in the 1960s, Norway emerged as a major oil and gas producer in the 1970s.
+Since then, the petroleum sector has grown and, as described above, contributed significantly to Norway’s economy.

-Norway is considered the ninth-largest oil exporter in the world and the third-largest gas exporter in Europe.
-Indeed, the country provides many Western European countries with crude oil and gas.
-In addition to revenues from the export of oil and gas products, the offshore production has triggered economic activities onshore.
-Expats in Norway benefit greatly from the country’s thriving economy and the high quality of life, stimulated by growth through the petroleum sector.
+Norway is one of the top five largest oil exporters globally and accounts for around 20% of gas consumption in Europe.
+In addition to revenues from the export of oil and gas products, the offshore production has triggered economic growth onshore.
+Expats in Norway benefit greatly from the country’s thriving, stable economy and the high quality of life.

-While Norway’s economy is on the rise and more and more jobs are available, the number of well-trained job applicants from inside and outside the country is also increasing.
-This is not only due to the many expats who are looking for a job in Norway but also because of the excellent education system which produces well-trained employees.
-At the same time, public sectors, particularly in healthcare, nursing and teaching, have a significant shortage in occupation.
-This is not to say, however, that your plan of finding work in Norway is a dead end.
-Particularly companies in the northern provinces of Finnmark and Nordland often struggle to find suitable employees.
+While Norway’s economy is on the rise and more jobs are available, the number of well-trained job applicants from inside and outside the country is also increasing.
+This is not only due to the many expats who are looking for a job in Norway but also the excellent Norwegian education system which produces future employees.

-Expatriates in Norway benefit from generally good working conditions.
-While the details of your employment should, of course, always be listed in your job contract, there are also lots of general rules that apply to all people in Norway.
-A minimum gross wage per hour for skilled and unskilled laborers is only one of them.
+Expatriates in Norway benefit from generally good working conditions, thanks to strict laws regarding working hours and pay.
+While the details of your employment should, of course, always be listed in your job contract, these rules that apply to all people in Norway can be found online, in case you have any doubts.